How to add a scoreboard overlay to Wirecast

 Wirecast is professional live video production software used by broadcasters, schools, and sports organizations for multi-camera streaming.
-Adding a scoreboard overlay (also called a score bug) enhances your broadcast with real-time game information.
-This guide demonstrates how to integrate a web-based scoreboard overlay into Wirecast productions.
+Adding a scoreboard overlay — also called a score bug — gives viewers real-time game information without interrupting your broadcast.
+This guide shows how to integrate a web-based scoreboard into Wirecast.

 Step 1: Set Up Your Scoreboard